Slow Cooker White Bean Cajun Soup is a cozy crock pot recipe loaded with beans, andouille sausage, veggies, and a flavorful broth to warm you up!

 Tweaking the Heat

-The resulting Slow Cooker White Bean Cajun Soup was a tasty, hearty bowl of comfort!
-My family gobbled it down.
-Everyone fought over the leftovers.
-And we can't wait to enjoy it again in a few days!
-You know, to fortify ourselves against next week's Arctic temps...
+I'm telling you, this Cajun Bean Soup is a tasty, hearty bowl of comfort!
+My family always gobbles it down.
+Everyone fights over the leftovers.
+And every time I make it, we can't wait to enjoy it again...you know, when our Texas "spring" decides to fake us out yet again. 😉

 Helpful Tips, Tricks, & Equipment